ngeri/accessible/README.md

 # Accessible
-**Accessible** is tool which makes your UITesting experience way better on iOS.
+**Accessible** is a tool which makes your UITesting experience way better on iOS.

 |CI  |Status  |
 |--|--|